 I’m a Nurse mentor, Educator, Leader, Coach, Motivator and Consultant.
 I want to connect with and provide value to everyone who can benefit from my skills and knowledge.

-I’m an Acute Care Nurse Practitioner, coach, blogger, podcaster and mediapreneur.
-I’ve been a Nurse and Nurse blogger for over a decade.
-In that time I’ve acquired a broad range of life expertise and professional wisdom.
+I’m also an Acute Care Nurse Practitioner, blogger, vlogger, (former) podcaster and mediapreneur.
+I’ve been a Nurse and Nurse blogger for over a decade, and in that time I’ve acquired a broad range of life expertise and professional wisdom.

 I want to share my experiences with other Nurses, Health Care professionals and the like so they may benefit from the lessons I’ve learned with less effort and in a fraction of the time.

 I’m a story teller, counselor and guide.
-The reason for my success lies solely in the relationships I’ve developed.
+The reason for my success (both professional & personal) lies solely in the relationships I’ve developed.
 Which is a concept I’ve also heard over and over from the most successful.

-My blog writing and podcast broadcasting are the foundation of my communication.
+My blog writing, video producing and (former) podcast broadcasting are the foundation of my communication.
 But I’ve discovered how Snapchat can springboard my relationship with my audience.